 We do not accept applicants who achieve Band 4 on the Situational Judgement Test on the UCAT.

-If you meet the entry requirements for the course and have completed one of our approved outreach summer schools or widening participation programmes, you will be considered for the interview stage without having to go through the UCAT/GCSE scoring stage of our selection process.
-However you will still need to sit the UCAT and not get a Band 4 in the Situational Judgement Test.
+If you meet the entry requirements for the course and have completed the Nottingham Pathways to Medicine Programme, the Nottingham Potential Summer School or the Nottingham Sutton Trust Summer School, you will be considered for the interview stage without having to go through the UCAT/GCSE scoring stage of our selection process.
+However you will still need to sit the UCAT and achieve Band 1 to 3 on the Situational Judgement Test.

 Fitness to practise

 We must be confident in your conduct, health and ability to be professional and interact safely with patients.

 As part of your application you will be required to have an occupational health assessment and a disclosure and barring service (DBS) check.
 This usually takes place around May or June for offer holders.

 We are able to accept pre-existing DBS checks as long as they meet the enhanced criteria check and are registered on the Update Service.